 -Less is more!
 It is best to not get a cage that is any higher than 3 feet tall.

-Bottom line, chinchillas should never can plastic in their cage:
+Bottom line, chinchillas should never have plastic in their cage:

 -Plastic is one of the most common items that chinchillas can get stomach blockages from.